Who must file campaign disclosure reports?

 unfiled overdue reports, it may submit a notarized raffle application to the

-Board for approval in order to conduct a raffle.
-The License Application to Conduct a Raffle is available for download.
+License Application to Conduct a Raffle is available for download.
 For each raffle held by

 a committee, a separate Raffle Report must be filed to document the gross